-Baryte is the main ore of barium and quite popular and widespread mineral.
-It is very popular with gem and mineral collectors who prize it for its wide variety of shapes and colors.
+Baryte is the common mineral and main ore of barium.
+It is also highly popular as mineral specimen due to its wide variety of aesthetic shapes and colors.

 Sometimes referred to as barite, the name has been officially changed to baryte by the IMA, but many sources have yet to update their information.

 Crystal Structure of Baryte

 Baryte's chemical formula is BaSO4 - barium sulfate.
 Baryte usually contains some amount of Sr, Ca and Pb.
 This mineral forms rombic crystals and has the same structure as anglesite and celestine.
 Sometimes it is found with stronium included, and it is written as (BaSr)SO4.